 Here are some words about how it works:

 - Sensors are placed inside the trailer or in every refrigerated box in the case of pharmaceuticals.
-No wires or installation needed.
+No wires or installation are needed.

 - These wireless temperature and humidity sensors are connected to a GPS tracker via Bluetooth.
 The trackers send transportation environment data to the HAZER platform.